IBM-Cloud/docs/dedicated/index.md

 </dl>

 To set up maintenance of your dedicated instance, work with your IBM designated account representative to identify an agreed up on window for the standard maintenance.

+If there is a reported issue following a maintenance update, you agree with your IBM representative if it is in your best interest to allow IBM to roll back the update.
+Upon agreement, IBM rolls back the update to restore the environment to the previous state.

 ## Disaster recovery
 {: #dr}